dgendill/dassets/README.md

 `npm install -g dassets`

+You can also checkout the repo and then run 'npm install -g' in the project root.

 ## project-assets.yml

 The project-assets.yml file should contain a list of objects that have "name" and "paths" properties. `name` is a string, and